 Even though Google hasn’t changed the importance of backlinks, they have introduced different types of backlinks that determine how the search engine handles links between websites.

-The types of backlinks
+The Types of Backlinks

-When you get down to it, there are only two types of backlinks: dofollow and nofollow.
+As far as SEO juice goes, there are only two types of backlinks: dofollow and nofollow.
 A person reading a web page will never see the difference between a dofollow and a nofollow backlink.
 The difference is in the source code.
 There’s a specific tag in the source code that determines how Google and the other search engines view the backlink, which also determines the effect of that backlink on your SEO profile.

 Dofollow backlinks are the most common and valuable type of backlink for SEO.